-The geographical and temporal boundaries for the assessment of accidents and malfunctions may be different than those in the scope of factors for each VC.
-This will include an identification of the magnitude of an accident and/or malfunction, including the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.
+The geographical and temporal boundaries for the assessment of malfunctions and accidents may be broader than the assessment of routine operations in relation to specific VCs.
+The analysis will include an identification of the magnitude of an accident and/or malfunction, including oiling effects to sensitive shorelines, the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.

-The EIS will also describe the safeguards that have been established to protect against such occurrences and the contingency/emergency response procedures in place if accidents and/or malfunctions do occur.
-Detailed contingency and response plans will be presented.
+The EIS will also describe the safeguards that have been established to protect against such occurrences and the contingency/emergency response strategies, procedures and capacities in place if accidents and/or malfunctions do occur.